Written by: Lindsey Feldpausch

 Harvest Violet flowers of the violet hue (Viola odorata, V. sororia) when they are at their peak of color and condition.
 Preferable on a sunny, dry day reducing any unwanted moisture and ensuring you are getting the best of the purple coloring.
 Only pick the flower itself, leaving any calyx or green parts behind.
 If you have a large patch of Violets, you should be able to run your hand underneath the flowers gently pulling up between loosely clenched fingers.
 This will leave behind the majority of the green and you can garble the rest of the green parts after harvest.
 Once you have a few compact cups (approx. 3 cups) worth, place them in a mason jar.

 Get some water boiling and pour a few cups worth over the flowers.
 If the water does not cover the flowers press them down or place a weight on top to keep them submerged.
-Cover the mason jar and steep for 24 hours.
+Cover the mason jar and steep for a couple hours.
 Once done, strain the infusion.
 You should be left with a violet colored tea.

 An interesting note, Violet infusion was the original litmus test for pH.
 If you add an acidifying agent to the preparation it will turn magenta, if you add something base it will turn green!
 Nature never ceases to amaze.